Server-Side CORS Configuration & Header Management

 How does the browser cache preflight responses?

 Browsers cache OPTIONS responses locally using Access-Control-Max-Age.
 Cached preflights bypass network requests until expiration.
 Vary: Origin is mandatory for cache correctness across different requesting domains.
+Chrome and Safari cap the cache duration at 600 seconds; Firefox at 86400 seconds.

 Why does the browser block requests with credentials on wildcard origins?